-Microsoft wants Windows 10 users to use their new Microsoft Edge web browser.
+Microsoft wants its Windows customer base to use its new Microsoft Edge web browser.
 Users don’t even need to choose it as their default browser.
 Seemingly normal-looking web links all over Windows 10, the Cortana digital assistant, and Microsoft apps like Mail, News, and Your Phone force-open in Microsoft Edge rather than in your system defined default web browser.
 Comtraya!

 EdgeDeflector is a tiny new helper program I developed that says “that isn’t cool!” to Windows.
 It lets you use your default web browser even when Windows normally force-opens Microsoft Edge instead.
 The app is tiny and it’s free to install and use.

 I don’t hate Microsoft Edge — maybe you do! — but I do believe users who have bothered to configure a different default web browser should be allowed to keep using that default web browser.
 Edge is a portal for Microsoft to push its own features and services, and to collect personal data about people’s browsing habits.
 Understandably, Microsoft wants to push their own web browser.
 But this isn’t the way to do it.

 How does it work and what does it do?